Haunted Locations in Scotland, including a phantom train

 A dark-haired Highlander in Stewart tartan has been seen on one of the grave mounds.
 Basically, if you are going to see ghosts anywhere in Scotland, then it’ll be here.
-Up there in the top haunted locations in Scotland.
 Follow the link here for the story of Culloden Battlefield.
 Located 7m / 11.5 km E of Inverness.

 West Highland Museum